 We respect your rights to privacy and have a legal obligation to abide by the provisions of the Privacy Act 1988 (Cth) (the Act).
 The rules that an organisation must follow under the Act are known as the Australian Privacy Principles, and cover areas including the collection, use, disclosure, quality and security of personal information.
-Our practice is also governed by a number of State-specific privacy laws.
+This facility and its GP’s is governed by a number of State-specific privacy laws.

 Why and when your consent is necessary